blazium-engine/blazium-docs/tutorials/3d/particles/index.rst

 from the others and creates the organic look is the randomness that you can add to most of its parameters and behaviors.

-Every particle system you create in Godot consists of two main parts: particles and emitters.
+Every particle system you create in Blazium consists of two main parts: particles and emitters.

 Particles
 ~~~~~~~~~